 Yes, you can get more with the Amazon Prime Rewards Visa Signature Card, but it doesn’t make sense to pay a $119 annual fee for Amazon Prime membership just to earn a $100 Amazon.com gift card if you’re not already using the service.

 You can earn the most rewards by using either the Amazon Prime Rewards Visa Signature Card or the Amazon Prime Store Card, both of which allow you to earn 5% back on Amazon.com purchases if you have a current Amazon Prime membership.
 Watch out, though: You won’t be eligible for zero-interest financing if you select this option with the Amazon.com Store Card.

 The Amazon Prime Rewards Visa Signature Card now offers 5% back at Whole Foods, which may be a very tempting rewards rate if you’re a frequent Whole Foods shopper.

-Note that with the Amazon Prime Store Card, you’ll get your 5% back as a statement credit or redeem for Amazon.com purchases.
+Note that with the Amazon Prime Store Card, you can get your 5% back as a statement credit or redeem for Amazon.com purchases.
 With the Amazon Prime Rewards Visa Signature Card, you have more redemption options, including Amazon.com purchases, statement credit or gift cards.